sharonjoseph/Capstone-2--Product-Affinity-Analysis-to-Increase-Sales-using-Machine-Learning/README.md

 MLModelsOutput.htm - output file for the different models that are run for analysis KNN, Decision Tree-CHAID, DeepLearning-MultiLayerPerceptron.

+Sharon Stream1.str - this file is the stream created while running Apriori algorithm after splitting data to test and train (70-30 ratio).

 ** This project has data acquired from the company.
 Hence there are data privacy concerns and limitations to share further data.